RocketChat/Rocket.Chat/.changeset/popular-cameras-grin.md

 "@rocket.chat/model-typings": patch
 ---

-Fixed livechat conversations not being assigned to the contact manager even when the "Assign new conversations to the contact manager setting is enabled"
+Fixes livechat conversations not being assigned to the contact manager even when the "Assign new conversations to the contact manager" setting is enabled